Frequently Asked Questions

-There are no contraindications to wearing an in-the-ear (ITE / CIC) hearing aid like Orison.
+There is no contraindication to wear an in-the-ear hearing aid such as ORISON.
 There may, however, be some impossibilities :

-- If the ear canal is very small, Orison will perform its role perfectly, however it may "protrude" significantly from the ear and be visible.
-Thus, although the listening comfort will be there, the result will be unaesthetic : we prefer to orient people with very small ear canals on devices of the BTE type ;
+- If the ear canal is very small, Orison will do its job perfectly, however, it may "protrude" significantly from the ear and be visible.
+Thus, although the listening comfort will be there, the result will be unaesthetic : we prefer to orient people with very small ear canals on mini-BTE devices such as AZUR ;

 - If the ear canal is very large, no earmold size (S, M or L) or type (CONE or TULIPE) will ensure occlusion of the ear canal.
-Thus, even if the device will be perfectly invisible in the ear, it will whistle permanently because the eartip will not play its role.
-We advise people with particularly large ear canals to use custom-made intra-ductal devices (moulding of the ear canal) by a hearing care professional.
+Thus, even if the device will be perfectly invisible in the ear, it will whistle permanently because the earmold will not play its role.
+We advise people with particularly large ear canals to choose custom-made intra-ductal devices (molding of the ear canal) made by a hearing care professional.

-The number of people affected (very small ear canals or very large ear canals) is relatively small : since 2016, we have only seen about ten individuals in either situation.
+The number of people affected (very small ear canals or very large ear canals) is relatively low : since 2016, we have only seen about ten individuals in either situation.

-Yes, because of its in-the-canal (ITE / CIC) position, the digital instant-fit CIC Orison uses the ear.
+Yes, because of its in-the-canal position, ORISON uses the ear.
 Composed of the pinna, which captures and spatializes sounds thanks to its funnel shape and folds, and the ear canal, which guides them to the eardrum, the ear is the most efficient natural amplifier.
-Slipped into the ear canal, the Orison hearing aid uses the ear, allowing it to :
+Slipped into the ear canal, the ORISON hearing aid uses the ear, allowing it to :

-- To benefit from a spatial field of 180° for a unilateral fitting and 360° for a bilateral fitting.
+- Benefit from a spatial field of 180° for a unilateral fitting and 360° for a bilateral fitting.

-A pre-adjusted hearing aid is commonly referred to as a "sound amplifier" or "listening assistant" while a hearing aid adjusted by the hearing care professional to the patient's audiometric curve is commonly referred to as a "hearing aid", "hearing prosthesis".
+A preset hearing aid is commonly referred to as a "sound amplifier" or "listening assistant" while a hearing aid adjusted by the audioprosthesist to the patient's audiometric curve is commonly referred to as a "hearing aid" or "hearing prosthesis".
 What do these two types of hearing aids really have in common and what are the differences ?

 • Common point : their nature

-Pre-adjusted or custom-made, a hearing aid is, by its very nature, a sound amplifier !
+Preset or custom-made, a hearing aid is, by nature, a sound amplifier !
 Indeed, as we mentioned earlier, when the hair cells of the ear are destroyed, they do not grow back and the only solution available to the hearing impaired person is a hearing aid.
-To date, hearing aids do not incorporate any artificial intelligence and do not regrow the destroyed hair cells: whatever its price, a hearing aid is an imperfect acoustic solution, which amplifies sounds on different frequencies.
+To date, hearing aids do not integrate any artificial intelligence and do not make the destroyed hair cells grow back : whatever its price, the hearing aid is an imperfect acoustic solution (you will never regain the hearing of your younger years, hence the interest in taking care of your hearing system), which amplifies sounds on different frequencies.

 • Common point : their name

-The French National Agency for Health and Medicines (ANSM) specifies that terms such as "listening assistant", "sound amplifier", "hearing device", "hearing aid", "hearing prosthesis", "hearing assistant" or "external hearing aid" do not describe the purpose of the product and do not interfere with its regulatory status.
-Pre-adjusted or not, sold online or at a hearing care professional, a "sound amplifier" is therefore a "hearing aid", a "hearing aid", a "hearing aid" or even a "hearing device".
+The French National Agency for Health and Medicines (ANSM) specifies that terms such as "listening assistant", "sound amplifier", "hearing device", "hearing aid" or "external hearing aid" do not describe the purpose of the product and do not interfere in its regulatory status.
+Preset or not, sold online or at a hearing care professional, a "sound amplifier" is therefore a "hearing aid" or even a "hearing device".

 • Common point : their pre-configuration

-All hearing aids, whether pre-set or not, have a certain number of frequency channels pre-configured by the manufacturer, on which the intrinsic automatisms of the hearing aid are based.
-In the case of a hearing aid such as Orison, the pre-configuration has been carried out by doctors in order to compensate for the frequencies that are affected by the natural aging of the ear (presbycusis).
+All hearing aids, whether or not they are preset, have a certain number of frequency channels pre-configured by the manufacturer, on which the intrinsic automatisms of the hearing aid are based.
+In the case of a hearing aid such as AZUR or ORISON, the pre-configuration was carried out beforehand by ENT doctors, in order to compensate for the frequencies damaged by the natural ageing of the ear (presbycusis).
 In the case of a hearing aid marketed by a hearing care professional, certain frequency channels (3, 6, 9 or more) are left free to the seller, in order to adjust the settings on the patient's audiogram.

-• Common point : technical characteristics and electronic components
+• Common points : their technical characteristics and electronic components

-Pre-configured hearing aids such as Orison are aimed exclusively at people with presbycusis, i.e. people who, over time, experience daily, occasional or continuous hearing loss, particularly in noisy environments or in front of the television.
-These people need a hearing aid that is easy to use, with fine tuning to the affected frequencies, as well as a significant reduction in ambient noise, in order to regain immediate listening comfort.
-A person with a hearing handicap (who speaks sign language and/or lip-reading) will not feel any difference by wearing Orison : he or she needs a much more consistent amplification, on an atypical audiogram, as well as regular follow-up over time, allowing him or her to adapt to the hearing aid but also to adjust it to his or her feelings.
-Thus, if the pre-adjusted hearing aid is aimed at individuals experiencing a simple hearing discomfort, the custom hearing aid is aimed more at those who could not socialize without a hearing aid (90% of them are fitted).
+Pre-configured hearing aids, such as AZUR and ORISON, are intended exclusively for presbycousis, i.e. people who, over time, experience daily, occasional or continuous hearing discomfort, particularly in noisy environments or in front of the television.
+These people need a hearing aid that is easy to use, with fine tuning to the affected frequencies, as well as a consequent reduction of ambient noise, to regain immediate listening comfort.
+A person with a severe hearing disability (who speaks sign language and/or lip-reading) will not feel any difference wearing AZUR or ORISON : he or she needs much more amplification on an atypical audiogram as well as regular follow-up over time to adapt to the hearing aid but also to adjust it to his or her feelings.
+Thus, if the pre-adjusted hearing aid is intended for individuals experiencing a simple hearing problem, the custom-made hearing aid is intended more for those who could not socialize without a hearing aid (90% of them are fitted).

 • Difference : the price

-In September 2015, UFC Que Choisir published a study entitled "Audioprothèses, un marché verrouillé au détriment des malentendants" (Hearing aids, a locked market to the detriment of the hearing impaired), in which it is pointed out that the follow-up service, over 4 or 5 years, represents 40% of the total cost of traditional hearing aids.
-While this service is essential for a person with a hearing impairment, it is not for a person with presbycusis : the same study emphasizes that few presbycusis users make use of their follow-up service, for various reasons (they do not wear their hearing aid, they do not feel the need for follow-up, the hearing aid specialist has closed down, the user has passed away, etc.).
-A pre-adjusted hearing aid such as the Orison is sold without a follow-up service, relying on the user being perfectly autonomous.
+In September 2015, UFC Que Choisir published a study entitled "Audioprothèses, un marché verrouillé au détriment des malentendants" (consultable here), in which it is underlined that the follow-up service, over 4 or 5 years, represents 40% of the total amount of the final price for traditional hearing aids.
+If this service is essential for a person with a severe hearing disability, it is not for a person with presbycusis : this same study underlines that few presbycusis users make use of their follow-up, for various reasons (they do not wear their hearing aid, they do not feel the need for follow-up, the hearing aid specialist has closed down, the user is deceased, etc.).
+A pre-adjusted hearing aid such as the AZUR or ORISON is sold without a follow-up service, betting on the perfect autonomy of the user.

-While a pre-configured hearing aid has a setting specifically designed to compensate for presbycusis and is therefore suitable for millions of individuals in France and around the world, a custom hearing aid is, by definition, adjusted to the audiometric curve of the hearing impaired person fitted and can therefore only be suitable for that person.
+While a preset hearing aid has a setting specifically designed to compensate for presbycusis and is therefore suitable for millions of individuals in France and around the world, a custom-made hearing aid is, by definition, adjusted to the audiometric curve of the hearing impaired person fitted with the hearing aid and can therefore only be suitable for the latter.

 • Difference : the distribution network

-Available without a medical prescription, a pre-adjusted hearing aid such as Orison can be sold anywhere (internet, pharmacists, opticians, department stores, electronics stores, paramedical stores, etc.).
-A custom-made hearing aid, on the other hand, can only be delivered with a medical prescription in order to be covered by Social Security and can only be sold and adjusted by a hearing aid specialist.
+Available without a prescription, a pre-adjusted hearing aid can be sold everywhere (internet, pharmacists if the maximum amplification is limited to 20dB, opticians, department stores, electronics stores, paramedical stores, etc.).
+A custom-made hearing aid, on the other hand, can only be delivered on a medical prescription to be covered by the Social Security and can only be sold and adjusted by a hearing aid specialist.

 Further informations :